wvchallenges/se-challenge-expenses/wvchallenge/README.markdown

 If python/pip are not installed - run ```$ sudo runserver.sh```.
 Otherwise, run ```$ runserver.sh -s```.

-Open http://localhost:8080/ in your browser.
+Open http://localhost:8000/ (or the port specified with -p) in your browser.

 If running manually, use --insecure so static files are served.